EzeBami04/EzeBami04/Readme.md

   Designed normalized schema for contacts, contracts, properties, and service providers.
 Optimized for reporting and BI.

 - **Portfolio ETL Pipeline (API → PostgreSQL)**
-  Created a production-ready ETL script with UUID tracking, schema validation, and upserts for consistent data syncing.
+  Created a production-ready ETL script from open source Isreal motorist data with millions rows ingested with UUID tracking, schema validation, and upserts for consistent data syncing.

 ---
 ###